 Membership in the Topps Sports Club netted you a periodic newsletter, special merchandise offers, autographed photos and other perks.
 The club was marketed across all Topps' sports offerings.

-The team checklist sheet came tri-folded and was printed on both regular card stock (shown here) and on the white stock which was the standard in future years.
+A sheet of uncut team checklist cards was advertised on the back of each team photo card (see below).
+The sheet came tri-folded and was printed on both regular card stock (shown here) and on the thin white stock which was the standard in future years.

-So-called 'grocery' packs were available primarily at, well, grocery stores.
-These were simply 3 wax packs overwrapped together on a cardboard tray.
+Grocery packs were simply 3 wax packs overwrapped together on a cardboard tray.
 They didn't carry an MSRP but were likely priced at 45 cents in most places.

 Grocery packs were packaged 24 per display tray and cases contained 2 trays.